vmware/photon/docs/features.md

 # Features

-The two distinguishing features of Photon OS are as follows:
+The three distinguishing features of Photon OS are as follows:

 - It manages services with systemd.